Deadline: June 14th, 2021, AoE

 Submissions are double-blind: authors should take care to not include the names and affiliations of the authors in the paper, including when referring to previous work.
 Submitters should list all co-authors on the submitted work in EasyChair but not in the PDF of the submission.

-There will be an option to choose between archival (with published proceedings) or non-archival (no published proceedings).
 Authors may submit unpublished work, work under review, or work that has been published no earlier than January 2019.
 If the work is already published, please include a citation on EasyChair.

 Submissions will be evaluated on the following criteria:

 Papers that are out of scope of the conference as evaluated by these criteria may be desk rejected.